michel1991/ocp-java-11/modulars/README.md

 The java command has an --add-exports option that allows exporting a package at runtime.
 However, it is not encouraged to use it, making options B and D the answer.

-# An automatic module name is generated if one is not supplied.
-Which of the following JAR filename and generated automatic module name pairs are correct?
-(Choose all that apply.)
-* A. emily-1.0.0.jar and emily
-* B. emily-1.0.0-SNAPSHOT.jar and emily
-* C. emily_the_cat-1.0.0.jar and emily_the_cat
-* D. emily_the_cat-1.0.0.jar and emily-the-cat
-* E. emily.$.jar and emily
-* F. emily.$.jar and emily.
-* G. emily.$.jar and emily..

-Any version information at the end of the JAR filename is removed, making options A and B correct.
-Underscores (_) are turned into dots (.), making options C and D incorrect.
-Other special characters like a dollar sign ($) are also turned into dots.
-However, adjacent dots are merged, and leading/trailing dots are removed.
-Therefore, option E is correct.

-### Which of the following statements are true in a module-info.java file?
-(Choose all that apply.)
-*  A. The opens keyword allows the use of reflection.
-*  B. The opens keyword declares an API is called.
-*  C. The use keyword allows the use of reflection.
-*  D. The use keyword declares an API is called.
-*  E. The uses keyword allows the use of reflection.
-*  F. The uses keyword declares an API is called.
-*  G. The file can be empty (zero bytes).

-Options C and D are incorrect because there is no use keyword.
-Options A and F are correct because opens is for reflection and uses declares an API that consumes a service.
-Option G is also correct as the file can be completely empty.
-This is just something you have to memorize.

 ### Which are true statements?
 (Choose all that apply.)
 *  A. An automatic module exports all packages to named modules.